-The Cognitive Science & AI department performs computational research in the domains of Artificial Intelligence and Cognitive Science and runs educational programs on Cognitive Science & AI and Data Science and Society.
+The Cognitive Science & Artificial Intelligence (CS&AI) department performs computational research in the domains of Artificial Intelligence and Cognitive Science and runs educational programs on Cognitive Science & Artificial Intelligence and Data Science and Society.
 The department is partially housed on Tilburg University campus (Dante Building) and in the Deprez building (near Tilburg central station) as member of Mind Labs.
 We maintain a close collaboration with the Jheronimus Academy of Data Science (JADS) in ‘s-Hertogenbosch.

 The four foundations of the Cognitive Science & AI department: